chainloop-dev/chainloop/app/controlplane/plugins/core/discord-webhook/v1/README.md

-# Discord Webhook Extension
+# Discord Webhook Plugin

 Send attestations to Discord using webhooks.
 ## How to use it

-1. To get started, you need to register the extension in your Chainloop organization.
+1. To get started, you need to register the plugin in your Chainloop organization.

 ```console
 $ chainloop integration registered add discord-webhook --opt webhook=[webhookURL]